amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The slide rule is always operated using both hands, fingers of one hand pushing and those of the other gently opposing.
 The lower lintel of the cursor glides along the bottom of the lower frame.
 There is a tension spring between the upper lintel of the cursor and the top of the upper frame.
 This tension spring braces the lower lintel of the cursor against the bottom of the lower frame.
 To make fine adjustments of the cursor, one uses the thumbs of both hands against the lower lintel of the cursor.
 But when using the backside of a duplex straight rule, the lower lintel of the cursor has now flipped to the topside, so it had to be fine adjusted using the forefingers.
 Fine adjustments of the slide are made with the forefingers of both hands.
 To use the backside scales on a duplex straight rule, the device is flipped bottom-to-top.

 Older simplex slide rules, like the Nestler 23 R, have use instructions and a few scientific constants on the back, and newer duplex slide rules comes with a plastic insert that bears such information.
 But no engineer I knew actually used this on-device information.
-Procedures for operating an engineering slide rule are complex; we had to study the user's manual thoroughly and receive hands-on instructions for at least a few weeks before we became proficient enough to be left alone with a slide rule without causing mayhem.
+Procedures for operating an engineering slide rule are complex; we had to study the user's manual thoroughly and receive hands-on instructions for several weeks before we became proficient enough to be left alone with a slide rule without causing mayhem.
 And every branch of engineering has its own set of published handbooks in which many formulae and constants can readily be found.

 ## *arithmetic operations*